Beirym/Translated/doc.md

    **from_lang**

-    Language code of language from which will be completed translate
+    Language code of language from which will be completed translate.

    **to_lang**

-    Language code of language for which will be completed translate
+    Language code of language for which will be completed translate.

    **exceptions**

-    List with words which don't will be translated
+    List with words which don't will be translated.

    **slash_space**

-     The presence of auto-spaces in slashes
+     The presence of auto-spaces after slashes.

      True - leave spaces;
      False - remove spaces.